-Black Walnut Is a Study in Nature’s Shades of Brown
+Each Black Walnut Countertop Presents a Study of Nature’s Many Shades of Brown

-Countertops made of American Black Walnut show off the wood’s stunningly gorgeous coloration – a mix of light to very dark browns.
-This is why walnut works equally well in a dark or light kitchen; as either a complementary or contrasting design element.
-Walnut is second only to maple in popularity as the hardwood of choice for kitchen counters.
+Countertops made of American Black Walnut show off the wood’s rich and stunning coloration – a mix of creams, yellows and medium to dark browns.
+Walnut works equally well in light or dark kitchens, as either a contrasting or a complementary design element.
+Despite it commanding a moderate price premium, walnut is second only to maple in popularity as a hardwood of choice for kitchen counters.

-If Standard Size Walnut Counter or Island Tops Won’t Work, Opt for Custom
+If a Standard Size Walnut Counter or Island Top Won’t Fit, Opt for Custom

 The narrowest Boos standard-size countertops are 25 inches wide; they top out at 48 inches in width.
 Lengths range all the way up to 145”.
 Thickness options for walnut counters range from 1-1/2 inches to 7 inches.